impulsesjs/impulses/.github/CONTRIBUTING.md

 - **`lib`**: contains built files for distribution.
 Note this directory is only updated when a release happens; they do not reflect the latest changes in development branches.

-  See [lib/README.md](https://github.com/impulsesjs/impulses/blob/dev/lib/README.md) for more details on dist files.

 - **`test`**: contains all tests.
 The unit tests are written with [Jasmine](http://jasmine.github.io/2.3/introduction.html) and run with [Karma](http://karma-runner.github.io/0.13/index.html).
 The e2e tests are written for and run with [Nightwatch.js](http://nightwatchjs.org/).

 - **`src`**: contains the source code, obviously.
 The codebase is written in ES2015.